-4. Certificate of Recognitions
+4. Certificates of Recognition -

 - a.
 Incoming requests for certificates of recognition to be presented at an event or Council meeting should be provided to the Mayor for approval.
 All certificate requests are provided in writing two weeks prior to event/Council meeting date and also include certificate verbiage. - b.
 Once the Mayor approves the certificate request, the certificate is either scheduled to be presented at an upcoming Council meeting, presented at an event or is picked up/mailed to the recognized entity/person.
 In the event that the Mayor is unable to attend an event, the Council President or a Council member attends on behalf of the Council.
 In this case, the Mayor along with the attending Council President/Council member may sign the certificate of recognition. - c.
 In the event the Mayor receives a certificate request where the subject matter is questionable as to the appropriateness, the Mayor will forward the request to the full Council for a vote. - 5.
 Council Member Participation in Community Activities From time to time, Council members may choose to participate in community activities, committees, events, task forces and civic groups.
 When a Council member participates in these types of activities, he/she is acting as an interested party rather than acting on behalf of the City Council.
-Acting or participating on behalf of the City Council is limited to those instances when the Council has formally designated the Council member as its representative for the matter.
+Acting or participating on behalf of the City Council is limited to those instances when the Council has formally designated the Council member as its representative for the matter. - 6.
+Study/Work Session Study or Work Session items may be placed on regular or special meeting agendas for the purpose of open discussion.
+During Study or Work Sessions, Council members will ask questions which staff records.
+For those questions that staff cannot readily answer, responses will be provided for the Council, transmitted in writing at the earliest possible date. - 7.
+Advance Administrative and Informational Reports Administrative and Informational reports will be forwarded to the Council as part of the agenda packets.